vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 But even if you decide for any other Static site generator, the principal should be prety much the same.

 #### Markdown - the base of content
+The content is base of the blog and must
 If you consider to become a blogger, If you haven't heard of Markdown yet,